De-risking a 215k+ User Migration for 3 Digital Banks

 Theme

-Users preferred Internet Banking for complex, information-heavy tasks—demanding clarity and control.
+Users preferred Internet Banking for complex, information-heavy tasks when depth and control mattered more than convenience.

 Insight